Capital University: Student organizations

-Capital University features more than 70 student organizations.
+Capital University features more than 100 student organizations.
 This includes 13 fraternities and sororities, arts and media organizations, cultural organizations, honors societies, campus programming, religious organizations, service organizations, and government and social organizations.
 Some examples include Pride, PRSSA, Circle K, Jewish Student Association, ReCap Literary Magazine, the Chimes (student news), intramural sports, student government, and numerous music organizations in which both non-music and music majors can perform.

 Residence life

-Capital is a residential campus that operates on semester scheduling.
-Most students live on campus in one of seven residence halls: Saylor-Ackermann Hall, Cotterman Hall, the Lohman Complex (comprising several residence halls), Schaaf Hall, Capital Commons, College Avenue Hall, and the Capital University Apartments (formerly the Woodsview Apartments).
+Capital is a residential campus that operates on semester schedules.
+Most students live on campus in one of seven residence halls or apartments.
+Traditional Halls include Saylor-Ackermann Hall, Cotterman Hall, the Lohman Complex, and Schaaf Hall.
+Suite-style living includes Trinity and College Avenue Hall.
+Apartments include Capital Commons and the Capital University Apartments.
+There are also a select number of houses on Sheridan avenue through campus housing.

 Music

 Capital University's music program is well-respected in the music community.
-Consisting of traditional and contemporary tracks, legendary faculty member Ray Eubanks started the jazz program and the music industry programs, which were some of the first in the nation.
+Consisting of traditional and contemporary tracks, legendary faculty member Ray Eubanks started the jazz and music industry programs, some of the first in the nation.
 The largest degree concentration within the Conservatory is the Music Technology program, consisting of two tracks authored by Dr. Rocky J. Reuter, who also created the composition degree, the MIDI Band (an all-electronic live ensemble that has toured throughout the mid-west and eastern US), Ensemble Now (an improvisational-based contemporary music ensemble) and NOW MUSIC Festival, an annual celebration of contemporary music.
 The Chapel Choir has performed around Ohio and the world, including Carnegie Hall.
-The annual Christmas Festival at Capital, led by all the choral ensembles (the Capital Chordsmen, Women's Chorus, Choral Union, and Chapel Choir), is a popular local event and community institution.
-Recently, the university appointed its first female Assistant Dean of the Conservatory of Music.
+The annual Christmas Festival at Capital is a popular local event and community institution led by all the choral ensembles (the Capital Consort, Cantabile, Choral Union, Philomel and Chapel Choir).
+The dean of the Conservatory of Music is Dr. Tom Zugger.

+There are large ensembles that are selected by auditions: members do not need to be music majors to audition.
+Instruments like choirs are available to all majors as well, and membership doesn't require audition.
+Chamber groups such as quartets and quintets consist of music majors and music minors.

 WXCU Radio

 The campus radio station, WXCU Radio, is entirely student-run and managed.
-Starting in 2007, the radio station began streaming online only with an alternative and indie rock format.
-Students have the opportunity to host their own radio show and interview nationally touring acts.
+In 2007, the radio station began streaming online only with an alternative and indie rock format.
+Students can host their radio show and interview nationally touring acts.
 Additionally, the station hosts several concerts and also supports the efforts of other groups campus-wide.
-Participation can be either extra-curricular, or for credits.
+Participation can be either extra-curricular or for credits.
 The station takes music submissions and frequently features music produced by students.